vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 unknown format code 's' for integer
 {% endhighlight %}

-As you can see the error is reported as exception that can be safely catched and handled.
+As you can see the error is reported as an exception that can be safely catched and handled.

 Extensibility